n8n-io/task-runner-launcher/README.md

 CLI utility to launch an [n8n task runner](https://docs.n8n.io/hosting/configuration/task-runners/) in `external` mode.
 The launcher's purpose is to minimize resource use by launching a runner on demand, i.e. only when no runner is available and when a task is ready for pickup.
 It also makes sure the runner stays responsive and recovers from crashes.

+Built with **Bazel** for reproducible, hermetic builds across all environments.

 ```
 ./task-runner-launcher javascript
 2024/11/29 13:37:46 INFO  [launcher:js] Starting launcher goroutine...